tiskw/random-fourier-features/examples/rff_svc_for_mnist/README.md

 $ python3 train_rff_svc_for_mnist.py rff      # Run SVC with RFF training
 ```

-Default hyper parameter settings are reccomended one, however, you are able change the parameters by command option.
+Default hyperparameter settings are recommended one, however, you are able to change the parameters by command option.
 The following command will generate `result.pickle` in which trained model and command arguments are stored.
 See `train_rff_svc_for_mnist.py --help` for details.